-The special meeting of Newgen stockholders will be held on , , 2000 at , m., local time.
+The special meeting of Newgen stockholders will be held on December 20, 2000 at 7:00 a.m., local time.
 At the special meeting, holders of shares of Newgen common stock will be asked to vote to adopt the merger agreement providing for the merger of NG Acquisition Corp., a wholly owned subsidiary of TeleTech, into Newgen.
 The adoption of the merger agreement requires the affirmative vote of the holders of a majority of the outstanding shares of Newgen common stock entitled to vote at the Newgen special meeting.

-You can vote at the special meeting of Newgen stockholders if you owned shares of Newgen common stock at the close of business on , 2000.
+You can vote at the special meeting of Newgen stockholders if you owned shares of Newgen common stock at the close of business on November 15, 2000.